shashankag14/Transformer-for-Machine-Translation/README.md

 <img src="https://user-images.githubusercontent.com/74488693/146922221-f69899b0-f4c7-4b87-a42c-2f2062826203.png" height="350" width="420">

 *Need to check why validation loss is lower than training loss.
 (Might be due to regularization techniques - dropout and label smoothening)*

+`results/random_machine_translations.txt` : Some random machine translated sentences from test dataset have been generated using the saved checkpoint.

 ## References